4 Major Challenges of Proposal Management and RFP Generation

 “I’m late, I’m late, for a very important date!”-The White Rabbit, Alice in Wonderland

 In Alice in Wonderland, the White Rabbit clearly understood that time isn’t always on your side.
 Running short on time can make your team anxious and stressed, which can unfortunately lead to mistakes or oversights in your proposal response.
 Sometimes a tight deadline is just unavoidable if you were just made aware of an RFP.

 But, whenever possible, your proposal management process should include manageable deadlines.
 These should ensure all steps are completed and reviewed well in advance of the due date.
 RFPs can be complex and usually need input from many different sources.
 When delegating responsibilities for specific tasks, always look at the big picture and set individual deadlines accordingly.
 It’s important that everyone involved be given a fair amount of time to complete their task.
 Doing so will help guarantee the entire project makes it over the finish line and that everyone can rest easy (until the next RFP is due at least!).

 4. Execution and Submission of Proposal Responses

-Know this – presentation matters.
+Know this — presentation matters.
 Does your document stand out, or does it seem like a boring collection of facts and numbers?
 Your RFP response should be a proposal that reflects your company’s professionalism and attention to detail.
-It should not only follow all of the requirements and specifications, but the information should also be presented in a way that is clear, concise, and pleasing to the eye.
+It should not only follow all of the requirements and specifications, but should also present the information in a way that’s clear, concise and pleasing to the eye.

 In conclusion, if you feel that your final document isn’t up to your expectations, get in touch with our team here at The Bid Lab.
 We specialize in drafting and submitting highly professional RFP responses that will get you noticed!
 Our team of dedicated professionals are here for you whenever needed.
 We understand the challenges of proposal management and the importance of response documentation production.
 Let us know how we can help you today.